Quick note before we begin. By smart we mean the adjective, not the car brand. That would be Smart Smart cars on blockchains. Maybe next time.

 The ‘smart’ element in Smart Cars is made possible by collecting, communicating, using and processing data from a variety of different sources, including the vehicle itself and its surroundings, as well other vehicles, road infrastructure, the manufacturer and service providers.
 And where there’s information recording and exchange, there’s potential for fraud, downtime and mistrust — precisely what blockchain technology is capable of tackling.

 A conservative estimate is that an average user generates more than 0.77 GB of data per day.
 Multiply that with the forecast of 81.57 million cars that will be sold in 2018 across the globe, and you are dealing with an astounding amount of data.

 Most vendors believe that hundreds of billions of miles of human driving data may be needed to develop safe and reliable autonomous vehicles.
-Decentralised and distributed networks powered by DLT are not only logical here, but necessary.
+Decentralised and distributed networks powered by blockchain are not only logical here, but necessary.

 Smart cars are designed to seamlessly take over human interactions between the vehicle and their environments.
 The decentralised nature of certain Distributed Ledger Technologies is ideal for recording and sharing data without the presence of a middle man.

 For carmakers the impact of blockchain is not limited to one or two processes, but touches on each and every interaction in the automobile ecosystem.

 Here are a few ways the Smart Cars of the future will benefit from blockchain technology: